-In 2005, I created the University of Westminster Innocence Project and I am currently module leader of Advanced Criminal Law and I also teach on the core LLB Criminal Law module.
+I am currently module leader of Advanced Criminal Law and the core Criminal Law module.
 I was awarded a departmental teaching prize at the LSE in 2002 and was the recipient of a University of Westminster Teaching Fellowship in 2007 which was awarded in recognition of excellence in teaching and learning.
 I have also been the recipient of a number of Student Union Staff Appreciation Awards including one for the most nominations of academic staff in the university.
 In 2009, I was a Visiting Professor at Cleveland-Marshall College of Law, Cleveland State University, Ohio USA teaching and researching into the causes and remedies of wrongful convictions from a comparative perspective.
 I am a Fellow of the Higher Education Academy.

-I am the PhD Admissions Tutor in the law school and also sit on the School Research Committee, Faculty Research Committee, and the Faculty Learning and Teaching Committee.
-I am a Faculty Teaching, Learning and Quality Representative sitting on validation and revalidation panels throughout the university and I represent the SSH Faculty on Academic Council.
+I am the PhD Admissions Tutor in the law school and I am a Teaching, Learning and Quality Representative sitting on validation and revalidation panels throughout the university.
 I have previously been an External Examiner at Birkbeck, University of London, the University of Huddersfield and I am currently an External Examiner at the University of Manchester.
 I am also an Associate Examiner for Criminal Law on the University of London's External LLB programme.

-I have worked as a consultant for JUSTICE on criminal appeals and I have been invited to give presentations at various conferences including those organised by the Criminal Cases Review Commission.
-From 2011 to 2014, I was the Practice, Profession and Ethics subject convenor for the Society of Legal Scholars and I have given papers at various conferences including the SLS, SLSA, LSA, and the British Society of Criminology.
+I have worked as a consultant for JUSTICE on criminal appeals and I have been invited to give presentations at various conferences.
+From 2011 to 2014, I was the Practice, Profession and Ethics subject convenor for the Society of Legal Scholars and I have given papers at various conferences.
 I have refereed articles for a number of journals including the Sydney Law Review (Australia), New Law Criminal Law Review (international journal), Journal of Criminology and Criminal Justice (Canada) and Criminology and Criminal Justice (UK) as well as book proposals for various publishers.
 I have recently been invited to join the Advisory Board of FACT (Falsely Accused Carers and Teachers organisation).
 I write the Miscarriages of Justice section for Westlaw's legal encyclopedia, Insight.

-I am currently Module Leader of Advanced Criminal Law which is a third year option module and I also currently teach on Criminal Law which is a core second year module on the LLB undergraduate degree.
+I am currently Module Leader of Advanced Criminal Law which is a third year option module and Criminal Law which is a core first year module on the LLB.
 I also supervise masters and undergraduate LLB dissertations.

 My main areas of research are criminal appeal systems and processes with particular focus on appeal systems as a mechanism for rectifying miscarriages of justice.
 I am interested in all areas of criminal law and criminal procedure.
 I am currently a member of the Centre for Law, Society and Popular culture at Westminster and I have collaborated with colleagues on various projects with emphasis on the role of criminal law on popular culture.